Wes34840/m3bo/README.md

 - Updated UI Font.
 - Made ammo, score and live counters for UI that kinda work.
 - Player is no longer immortal and can die.

+## 0.0.3

+- tbh, this is the earliest version I pushed to github.